zer0cache/matic-docs/docs/develop/graph.md

 ---
 id: graph
-title: Setting up hosted project with  TheGraph and Matic
+title: Setting up hosted project with The Graph and Matic
-description:
+description: Learn how to set up a hosted project with The Graph and Matic.
 keywords:
   - graph
   - matic